loschke/awesome-windsurfrules/README.md

 > This project is a fork of [awesome-cursorrules](https://github.com/PatrickJS/awesome-cursorrules), specifically adapted for Windsurf.
 The main difference is the support for global rules in Windsurf, which is reflected in the modified directory structure.
 While workspace rules are forked from the original project, the global rules feature is unique to this implementation.

-A curated list of awesome .windsurfrules files for enhancing your Windsurf AI experience.
+A curated list of awesome .windsurfrules files for enhancing your Windsurf experience.

 [Windsurf](https://codeium.com/windsurf) is an AI-powered code editor. `.windsurfrules` files define custom rules for Windsurf to follow when generating code, allowing you to tailor its behavior to your specific needs and preferences.

 ## Why .windsurfrules?

-`.windsurfrules` is a powerful feature in Windsurf AI that allows developers to define project-specific instructions for the AI.
+`.windsurfrules` is a powerful feature in Windsurf that allows developers to define project-specific instructions for the AI.
 Here's why you might want to use it:

 1. **Customized AI Behavior**: `.windsurfrules` files help tailor the AI's responses to your project's specific needs, ensuring more relevant and accurate code suggestions.